Close

 Go to the Hospital

 Getting medical attention shortly after an accident serves two purposes.
 First, the doctors can run tests and evaluate you to treat the injuries that you know about and discover the ones that you do not, preventing conditions from exacerbating.
 Second, getting documentation of your injuries immediately after the accident prevents the other side from saying that you suffered them from some other cause after the accident.
-Getting immediate and continuous medical care is crucial, so be sure to keep any upcoming visits with doctors and specialists after an NYC truck accident.
+Getting immediate and continuous medical care is crucial, so be sure to keep any upcoming visits with doctors and specialists after a truck accident in New York City.

 It is never too early to get legal help for your case.
-It can, however, be too late, so once you have received your medical treatment, look to enlist the help of one of our seasoned New York City truck accident lawyers at soon as you can.
-Truck accident victims only have three years to file a lawsuit for compensation in NYC, so hiring an attorney to immediately start building a case is crucial.
+It can, however, be too late.
+So, once you have received your medical treatment, look to enlist the help of one of our seasoned lawyers as soon as you can.
+Truck accident victims only have three years to file a lawsuit for compensation in New York City, so hiring an attorney to immediately start building a case is crucial.
+We can explain what filing a lawsuit will entail so that you know what to expect as you seek recovery.

 Common Injuries in NYC Truck Accidents

-Your recovery is dependent on your establishing a medical record of your injuries.
-That is why it is important that you get a thorough medical evaluation as soon as you can after being involved in a truck accident in NYC.
+Your recovery is dependent on establishing a medical record of your injuries.
+That is why it is important that you get a thorough medical evaluation as soon as you can after being involved in a truck accident in New York City.
 Even if you believe you escaped unscathed, many potential conditions, such as those mentioned below, may linger under the surface, causing you even more harm down the road.

 Traumatic Brain Injuries